 Treatments for chronic hepatitis C

 Hepatitis C is treatable with antiviral medication.
 There are new antiviral medications to treat people with chronic hepatitis C that are more effective, have fewer side effects and are easier to consume.
-The new antiviral medications, also referred to as Direct Acting Antivirals (DAA), have a cure rate of 90-95% and only need to be taken for 8-12 weeks in most cases.
+The new antiviral medications, also referred to as Direct Acting Antivirals (DAA), have a cure rate of greater than 95% and only need to be taken for 8-12 weeks in most cases.

-The probability of sustaining a complete cure is dependent on many factors such as the type of hepatitis C, stage of infection and response to treatment and toleration of side effects.
-Complimentary therapies are also an effective means of hepatitis C management for many.
+Complimentary therapies can also an effective means of hepatitis C management.
 For example, herbal remedies containing St Mary’s thistle, have shown effectiveness.
-However some therapies and diets have been shown to be harmful to the liver, so seek medical advice first.
+However, some therapies and diets have been shown to be harmful to the liver, so seek medical advice first.
 These therapies do not cure hepatitis C.

-People with chronic hepatitis C need to look after their general health, maintain a balanced diet, exercise and avoid alcohol and other drugs which may harm the liver.
+People with chronic hepatitis C are advised to look after their general health, maintain a balanced diet, exercise and avoid alcohol and other drugs which may harm the liver.
 Vaccination for hepatitis A and B is important to prevent other infections, which may be worse for the liver.

 People living with chronic hepatitis should inform their doctor as some prescribed medications (including over the counter and complementary) may be harmful to the liver.